One of the important decisions you make when coming into hospital is to decide whether you would like to be treated as a private or a public patient.

 The importance of confirming your level of health fund cover

-Our Patient Liaison Officer can confirm your level of health fund cover and let you know whether you are covered for your hospital stay.
-Please ask the hospital representative if you have any questions relating to your health fund cover or costs relating to your admission.
+Once you nominate your level of cover, our Private Patient Administration Team will verify your eligibility and seek consent from you to use your private health for your stay.
+Please talk to the hospital representative if you have any questions relating to your health fund cover or costs relating to your admission.

 Can you still be a private patient if you don’t have private health insurance?